rdsimes/sqlscm/README.md

 You may want to view the script before running - you can view that with:
 ```
-scum script
+sqlscm script
 ```

 Sometimes, for a particular migration you'll need to run UDF changes before DDL changes, other times you'll know you need them to run afterwards. to do this, just name your migration with a suffix of -before or -after.
-Before is the default, but this can be changed globally in scum.json
+Before is the default, but this can be changed globally in sqlscm.json